-The chemotherapy response rate is nearly 50 percent, meaning about half of mesothelioma patients experience tumor shrinkage or no new tumor growth for a period of time.
+The chemotherapy response rate is nearly 50 percent.
+This means about half of mesothelioma patients experience tumor shrinkage or no new tumor growth for a period of time.
 A 2016 study published in the journal Clinical Epidemiology found that patients receiving chemotherapy lived an average of 12 months, while those who elected no treatment lived an average of four months.

-Palliative care, which aims to control symptoms and improve quality of life, is also available at any stage.
+Palliative care aims to control symptoms and improve quality of life.
+It is also available at any stage.

 Patients with peritoneal mesothelioma can improve their prognosis with a combination of surgery and hyperthermic intraperitoneal chemotherapy (HIPEC).
 It involves adding chemotherapy drugs to a heated saline solution and pumping it directly into the patient’s abdomen.
 Research shows roughly half of patients who underwent this procedure survived more than five years.